 1. What is Kids' Chance of Maryland, Inc.?

 It is a 501(c)(3) nonprofit corporation developed by a diverse group of concerned volunteers associated with Maryland's workers' compensation community, including representatives of labor, employers, insurers, medical and vocational rehabilitation providers and claimant and defense attorneys.
-The purpose of Kids' Chance is to provide financial scholarships for children of catastrophically or fatally injured workers to complete their high school, college or technical school.
+The purpose of Kids' Chance is to provide financial scholarships for children of catastrophically or fatally injured workers to complete their college or technical school education.

 2. How long does this scholarship last?